Verna J. Kirkness, Honourary Chair – Member of the Fisher River Cree Nation

 Mr. Williams is an alumni of the U of M Faculty of Science where he obtained a Bachelor of Science in Actuarial Mathematics.
 He is president of PBI Actuarial Consultants, Ltd. in Vancouver who provide consulting advice to organizations in the private sector and public sector across Canada.
 His clients include BC First Nations, whom he advices regarding management of their land claims settlement funds, and the University of British Columbia pension fund..

 Ron Woznow, Executive Director

 Dr. Ron Woznow is a resident of Powell River, British Columbia.
 He co-founded the Verna J. Kirkness Education Foundation in 2008 along with Susan O’Brien.
-He is currently an Adjunct Professor in the College of Management and Economics at the University of Guelph.
 He has served in executive positions in both the for-profit and non-profit sectors.
 Ron Woznow has 30 years of board experience with Canadian charitable organizations including Science World BC, the BC Children’s and Family Research Institute and the North South Institute.

 Dr. Allan Bonner is a resident of Toronto, Ontario.
 He is an author, journalist and founder of Allan Bonner and Associates a media relation’s consultancy.
 Allan Bonner has coached approximately 30,000 people to deal with some of the most controversial and public issues of our time.